aws-samples/digital-pathology-on-aws/README.md

 `omero login`

-The omero server container instance has been assigned with a private IP address vis awsvpc network deployment.
+The omero server container instance has been assigned with a private IP address by [awsvpc network model](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-networking.html) in this deployment.
 The IP address can be found on AWS console ECS Cluster => Task => Task detail page:
 <img src="Figures/ecs-task-omero-server.png" width="500">
 <img src="Figures/omero-server-ip.png" width="500">